Mobile Livin’: 6 Amazing Benefits of Buying a Motorhome

 You can even sling a couple of bicycles on the back of your motorhome: ideal for a quick trip to the pub’.
-And, if you’re travelling with pets then you may find campsites are a lot more welcoming than some hotels.
+And, if you’re travelling with dogs (or other pets) then you may find campsites are a lot more welcoming than some hotels.

 You’re also more likely to be in a location where it’s easier and more pleasant to walk the dog.

 Motorhomes are sometimes more practical if you want to spend a night or two without paying for a proper site.
 It can be as easy as pulling up in a safe place and settling down for the night.

 Before embarking on your purchase, you need to decide how many people you’re going to need to sleep in your motorhome.
 If you’re going to be travelling with kids then a motorhome with bunk beds might be ideal.

 When considering the number of berths you require make sure there is a sufficient number of seatblets for the number of peope you wish to transport.
 Just because it is a 6 berth does not mean 6 people can travel in the motorhome.
 Everyone must have a seatbelt.